 Big Orange came out of the woods and joined our family one day shortly after the Blizzard of 2016 and decided this was his home.

-Orange quickly took over the heating pad and feeding station out front of the house that was left vacant by Blacky when Blacky became sick and his mom was holding him inside until he was better.
-When Blacky was allowed to come out again, his mom had it set up so that he could come and go as he pleases, so he gets to sleep at home and mooch over here now!
-More on Blacky to come…
+Orange quickly took over the heating pad and feeding station out front of the house that was left vacant by Blacky when Blacky became sick and his mama was holding him inside the house to recover.
+When Blacky was allowed to come out again, his mom had it set up so that he could come and go as he pleases, so it wasn’t much of a problem for Blacky that Orange had taken over “his” area.

 But, Orange is definitely a feral.
 He quickly moved over to Blacky’s second vacant station under our back steps because he would get scared and run off whenever Mom would go out front to smoke.
-It’s been about a year now and he still runs away from me but is social enough to come out to greet me and you can actually see him trying to work up the nerve to rub against my legs but he hasn’t quite gotten there yet!
+It’s been about a year now and he still runs away from me but is social enough to come out to greet me.
+I can actually see him trying to work up the nerve to rub against my legs but he hasn’t quite gotten there yet!

 My hope one day is that when there is an “opening” that he can come inside.
 But, he has to get used to me first.
 The last thing I want is a former feral who will be terrified of us and of living indoors.

-But, until then, he lives a pretty happy life under my steps with Trouble and Oreo protecting the property.
+But, until then, he lives a pretty happy life under my steps and in my backyard helping to protect the property.
 I recently figured out that Orange is a “lookout” for Trouble and Oreo.
 Maybe that’s why Trouble “lets” Orange live here now!